Embeddings

 - What is semantic search vs keyword search and when is each appropriate?
 (Answer: Keyword search (BM25/TF-IDF): finds documents containing the exact query terms.
 Fast, interpretable, handles technical terms and product IDs exactly.
 Fails when query uses different vocabulary than documents.
 Semantic search (embedding similarity): finds semantically similar documents even with different vocabulary — 'affordable car' matches documents about 'budget vehicle' and 'cheap automobile.'
 Slower (requires embedding + ANN lookup).
 Use keyword for: exact product IDs, medical codes, legal citations.
 Use semantic for: user intent queries, cross-lingual retrieval, FAQ matching.)

 - What is the 'curse of dimensionality' problem for high-dimensional embeddings?
 (Answer: In high dimensions (768, 1536, 3072), the volume grows exponentially — almost all points become roughly equidistant from each other.
-Nearest neighbour search loses discriminative power: the difference between the closest and farthest neighbour becomes proportionally small.
+Nearest neighbor search loses discriminative power: the difference between the closest and farthest neighbor becomes proportionally small.
 Practical effect: at very high dimensions, cosine similarities cluster around 0 for all pairs.
 Mitigations: dimensionality reduction (PCA to 256 dims), Matryoshka embeddings (encode most information in first 256 dims), and ANN algorithms (HNSW) that navigate the manifold structure rather than brute-force comparing all distances.)

 - What is fine-tuning embedding models and when is it necessary?
 (Answer: Pretrained embeddings (text-embedding-3-large, BAAI/bge): trained on general web text.
 May not capture domain-specific similarity.
 Fine-tuning: train on (query, positive_document, negative_document) triplets from your domain using contrastive loss.
-When necessary: (1) Highly specialised vocabulary (legal, medical, chemical).
+When necessary: (1) Highly specialized vocabulary (legal, medical, chemical).
 (2) Custom similarity notion (you want 'similar' to mean something specific).
 (3) When out-of-box retrieval quality is below 70% accuracy.
 Fine-tuned embedding models often improve RAG retrieval by 10–20 percentage points on domain-specific tasks.)

 LumiChats uses text-embedding-3-large (OpenAI's best embedding model, 3072 dimensions) for Study Mode and Memory.
 Document chunks and memories are stored as embeddings in pgvector and retrieved using cosine similarity search.